nestauk/grjobs/README.md

 To apply the current model in the repo to job adverts outside the [Open Jobs Observatory (OJO) database](https://github.com/nestauk/ojd_daps), you will first need to a) clone the repository then b) create a grjobs virtual environment.

+To clone the repository:

+git clone git@github.com:nestauk/grjobs.git

-You can create a virutal environment and install the relevant requirements by writing the following commands in your terminal:
+Then, you can create a virutal environment and install the relevant requirements by writing the following commands in your terminal:

 `conda create --name grjobs` - to create the grjobs virtual environment